plexus/arnebrasseur.net/source/2014-01-10-audio-compression.md

 ---
 title: Audio Compression for the Rest of Us
-date: 2013-01-10
+date: 2014-01-10
 ---

 It's the onset of summer, and tomorrow you'll be trotting off with your bff's to the biggest bestest music festival in decades.
-Full of anticipation you drift into sleep... and suddenly find yourself transported to the festival grounds, the main act is just about to take the stage, and you're the one behind the mixing desk, making sure they sound *amazing* (p.s. this is a dream).
+Full of anticipation you fall asleep... and suddenly find yourself transported to the festival grounds, the main act is just about to take the stage, and you're the one behind the mixing desk, making sure they sound *amazing* (p.s. this is a dream).

 The thing is, you have a problem.
 The singer has an amazing voice, and she uses the full range of it.
 Not only from low to high notes (the frequency range), but also from really really quiet, to really really loud (the dynamic range).
 In the meanwhile the rest of the band is producing this steady wall of sound, so when her singing gets close to a whisper there's just no way anyone will hear her.
-And when the chorus starts and she starts screaming and hopping around the sound of the band vanishes into the background.
+And when the chorus starts and she starts screaming and hopping around it's deafening, the sound of the band vanishes into the background.

 So with a sense of duty you grab hold of the fader that controls the volume of her voice.
 You set the baseline volume loud enough so her whispers can be heard, and every time she gets really loud you pull the fader down a little bit, and then back up afterwards.